asimniaz-ai/Fusion-Anomaly/README.md

-## Industrial Anomaly Detection with Domain Shift: A Real-world Dataset and Masked Multi-scale Reconstruction
+## Adaptive Fusion Strategy with Masked Encoding for Cross-Domain Industrial Image Anomaly Detection

 This is the official PyTorch implementation of the paper [Adaptive Fusion Strategy with Masked Encoding for Cross-Domain Industrial Image Anomaly Detection], which is inspired by [Industrial Anomaly Detection with Domain Shift: A Real-world Dataset and Masked Multi-scale Reconstruction].
 <p align="center">